This week, I had someone ask if I have any blog posts with advice for women dating a man with kids.

 Your life will be dictated by a custody schedule, extra-curricular schedules, tantrums, dance recitals, the details of a separation agreement… the list goes on.

 Holidays will be coordinated around the legal agreement, vacations will be coordinated around the custody schedule, your nights will most likely be consumed by extra-curricular activities and homework.

 It’s not necessarily a bad thing – but please consider this.
-This is often the most frustrating thing for stepmoms, so it’s something you may want to prepare yourself for, right off the bat.
+This is often the most frustrating thing for stepmoms.

 4. BALANCE IS HARD

 It may be difficult for your boyfriend to find balance between you (his dating life) and them (his family life).
-I remember at the beginning my husband felt torn between the “two lives” – he desperately wanted to be spending all his time with me, while also wanting to spend as much time with them as possible.
+I remember at the beginning my husband felt torn between the “two lives” – he desperately wanted to spend all his time with me, but also wanted to spend all his time with them.

-It was a difficult thing to navigate because at this point, we hasn’t done the whole “meet the kids thing”
+It was a difficult thing to navigate because at that point, we hadn’t done the whole “meet the kids thing”